 2020 saw an unprecedented 197 vaccines developed at pace in reaction to the COVID-19 pandemic, we became much more comfortable with the idea of digital innovation driving fast-paced change.

 It was also time to come to terms with the reality that human health and our healthcare challenges may be some of the most pressing problems facing us as a society in the ’20s.

 From healthcare professionals through to patients, machine learning and augmented reality to personalisation and robotics, the healthcare industry is adapting to a future where scalable, personal and effective solutions are created by, informed through, or delivered across digital technologies.

-As we head into 2021, buoyed by the incredible array of innovations seen in 2020, we take a look at some of the most interesting technologies driving change in the healthcare sector.
+As we head through 2021, buoyed by the incredible array of innovations seen in 2020, we take a look at some of the most interesting technologies driving change in the healthcare sector.

 Mobile Applications for health tracking

 Whether it’s blood pressure, steps, sleep or anything that sits in the wider self care space, embracing health data into daily life is truly at a watershed moment.
 After downloading your first sleep tracker, there’s really no going back.
 Soon, you’re chasing the highs of 80% rated sleep, diligently tracking daily steps and hitting new PBs using blood oxygen levels.
 These trends are driving growth in mHealth, a sector which is expected to become a $189bn industry by 2025.

 The landscape is brimming with innovation.
 Each new use case, playing a role in catapulting what was traditionally a tech-adverse healthcare industry into a mobile-first digital sector.